 The results of health assessments inform the health inspection rating.
 Recent health inspection results are available for review, as well as the number of complaints against the facility.

 Quality measures include assessments that reveal the nursing home's grade of care.
 For long-term care residents, low rates of hospitalizations and emergency room visits suggest superior care.

-U.S. News and World Report also assesses nursing homes near you, providing ratings for short-term and long-term care.
+U.S. News & World Report also assesses nursing homes near you, providing ratings for short-term and long-term care.